-Louisville Slugger Museum & Factory
+Learn About Baseball at the Louisville Slugger Museum & Factory

 If you love baseball, then a trip to the Louisville Slugger Museum & Factory is a true bucket list experience!
-Because baseball is a favorite American pastime, this museum experiences high traffic year round.
+Because baseball is a favorite American pastime, this museum experiences high traffic year-round.
 Make sure to book your tickets in advance to ensure your spot to check out the history of the nation’s most famous baseball bat.

 The Louisville Slugger Factory has been operating and making the best bats in the business for the past 137 years – producing over 1.8 million bats per year.
 In addition to an exciting bat factory tour, guests are treated to a variety of rotating exhibits featuring many of the epic stories surrounding America’s history with baseball.

 Finish your trip with a try at the batting cages to test the latest line of Louisville Sluggers, used by today’s top players.
-Called one of the best sports museums in the nation, the Louisville Slugger Museum & Factory definitely makes our list for best things to do in Louisville.
+Called one of the best sports museums in the nation, the Louisville Slugger Museum & Factory definitely makes our list of best things to do in Kentucky.

-Rebecca Ruth Candy Tours & Museum
+Satisfy Your Sweet Tooth at Rebecca Ruth Candy Tours & Museum

 Visitors to the factory are treated to a tour into the candy-making world, with a special focus on Rebecca Ruth’s 100-year history.
 Visitors are invited to join tours on a walk-in basis but can make reservations on their website up to two days in advance.

-Aviation Museum of Kentucky
+Visit the Aviation Museum of Kentucky

-The museum offers aviation enthusiasts a chance to get up close and personal with many different aircrafts like a McDonnell RF-101 Voodoo, a U.S. Navy Blue Angels A-4 Skyhawk, and an AH-1 Cobra Helicopter among others.
+The museum offers aviation enthusiasts a chance to get up close and personal with many different aircraft like a McDonnell RF-101 Voodoo, a U.S. Navy Blue Angels A-4 Skyhawk, and an AH-1 Cobra Helicopter among others.
 The museum hosts these crafts in a permanent exhibit, in addition to a library and an aircraft restoration and repair shop.

 Many picnic areas exist along the trail, so pack your favorite lunch for a meal surrounded by the scenic beauty of Creation Falls, one of the loveliest waterfalls in Kentucky.

-Muhammed Ali Center
+Learn About Boxing at the Muhammed Ali Center

 While you’re there, make sure to view the museum’s rotating exhibitions that connect to Ali’s core principles, but highlight other prolific Americans or groups.
 No matter when you visit, it will be the greatest!

-Green River Lake State Park
+Kayak at Green River Lake State Park

 While the beautiful beach is the highlight of the trip, Green River Lake State Park also offers a variety of activities for guests to enjoy.
 With 28 miles of all-purpose trails in the park, you can hike, bike, or horseback ride along all of them.
 You can also treat your group to 18 holes of mini-golf after your day at the beach.

-Bluegrass Music Hall of Fame and Museum
+Check Out the Bluegrass Music Hall of Fame and Museum

 The Hall of Fame hosts live music performances year-round, so no matter when you visit, you are guaranteed to catch an amazing act performing here.
 Start your tour among the many exhibits detailing the origin of the genre, and learn about the people, instruments, and culture that turned bluegrass into the musical phenomenon it is today.